sam-almighty/Activity-Tracker-with-LogDNA/manage_eu_acc.md

 When you archive logs from the Frankfurt LogDNA instance to a {{site.data.keyword.cos_full_notm}} (COS) bucket, consider the following information:
 * When you provision an instance of the COS service, this instance is a global one in your account.
 It is not region bound.
 * You must configure a bucket that complies with the EU-Supported and GDPR regulations.
-For the list of COS EU managed endpoints, see [EU managed endpoints](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-eu-managed).
+For the list of COS EU-supported endpoints, see [EU-supported endpoints](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-eu-managed).

     For example, consider the following scenarios: